To Shuffle or not to Shuffle: Auditing DP-SGD with Shuffling: Discussion and Conclusion

-\descr{Future Work.} \ccs{In future work, we plan to minimize the number of training runs required to audit DP-SGD (Shuffle) accurately.
-Recent work presented methods to audit DP-SGD (Poisson) with just one training run~\cite{galen2024oneshot,steinke2024privacy,pillutla2024unleashing,mahloujifar2024auditing}.
-However, these techniques may not directly apply to DP-SGD (Shuffle) and currently underestimate the privacy leakage even under power threat models, requiring substantial effort to adapt to our setting.
-Furthermore, our audits are currently weaker for larger batch sizes, which we believe is mainly due to the bias introduced by the ``other'' samples.
-Therefore, we also plan to reduce this bias term using debiasing techniques that can enable our audits to be effective even for large batch sizes. }
+In addition, our audits are weaker for larger batch sizes, which we believe is mainly due to the bias introduced by the ``other'' samples.
+We plan to reduce this bias term using debiasing techniques (e.g.,~\cite{tong2025how}) to make our audits effective even for large batch sizes.

+Finally, due to computational constraints, we only audited one epoch of DP-SGD (Shuffle) and therefore did not measure model utility.
+In the future, we plan to audit state-of-the-art models built using DP-SGD (Shuffle) directly, which will also allow us to measure drops in utility with different adversaries.
+As mentioned, we expect utility to plummet with \WC but remain stable with \PI and \Nat adversaries.

+\descr{Acknowledgements.} This work has been supported by the National Science Scholarship (PhD) from the Agency for Science Technology and Research, Singapore.

 { }